 The social sciences covers scientific study of society, how and why people behave the way they do, as individuals and as groups.
 Psychology, communication and linguistics come under the study of social sciences.
 These disciplines provide fascinating insights into our everyday lives and help scholars develop a wide range of transferable skills that include research, analytical ability, and a flexible and adaptable approach to learning.
 Through these, one can develop their creative, teamwork, self organisation and communication abilities, which are all essential across the employment spectrum.

-Students with interest in these areas can explore the Cluster of Education and Social Sciences (CESS), which is a vibrant faculty offering a diverse range of nine undergraduate and eleven postgraduate programmes.
-Visit www.oum.edu.my for detailed information.
+Students with interest in these areas can explore the Faculty of Education and Social Sciences (FESS), which is a vibrant Faculty offering a diverse range of nine undergraduate and eleven postgraduate programmes.
+Visit www.oum.edu.my/oum for detailed information.

 Among the programmes at OUM, three offer different levels of qualifications in Early Childhood Education – the Diploma in Early Childhood Education (DEHE); the Bachelor of Early Childhood Education with Honours (BECHE); and the Master of Early Childhood Education (MECHE).